-On January 9, 2019, the REIT announced its intention to commence a substantial issuer bid pursuant to which the REIT offered to purchase up to 4,210,526 Class U Units at a purchase price of C \$12.54 per Class U Unit for an aggregate purchase amount not exceeding C \$52,799,996.04 (the "2019 SIB").
+On January 9, 2019, the REIT announced its intention to commence a substantial issuer bid pursuant to which the REIT offered to purchase up to 4,210,526 Class U Units at a purchase price of C\$12.54 per Class U Unit for an aggregate purchase amount not exceeding C\$52,799,996.04 (the "2019 SIB").
 The 2019 SIB expired at 5:00 p.m.
 (Eastern time) on February 20, 2019.
-The REIT has fully taken up and paid for 336,563 Class U Units at a price of C\$12.54 per Class U Unit for an aggregate cost of C\$4.2 million, excluding fees and expenses related to the offer.
+The REIT had fully taken up and paid for 336,563 Class U Units at a price of C\$12.54 per Class U Unit for an aggregate cost of C\$4.2 million, excluding fees and expenses related to the offer.
 The Class U Units purchased for cancellation under the 2019 SIB represent approximately 0.8% of the REIT's Class U Units outstanding at December 31, 2018 and 0.8% of Class U Units outstanding at February 20, 2019, immediately prior to the expiry of the offer.
-Upon completion of the 2019 SIB, 44.1 million Class U Units remain outstanding.
+Upon completion of the 2019 SIB, approximately 44.1 million Class U Units remained outstanding.

-Acquisitions
+Acquisitions and Dispositions

 Since inception, the REIT has continuously added to its portfolio of properties.
-During 2018, the REIT acquired 1 property.
-For more information about the property acquired by the REIT during 2018, see "Properties of the REIT".
+During 2019, the REIT acquired a 50% interest in Windmill Plaza, a joint-venture partnership with Kroger (as defined below).
+The REIT completed 10 property and 7 outparcel dispositions as part of its capital recycling program in order to fund accretive unit repurchases, reduce leverage and fund new accretive investment opportunities.
+For more information about the current properties of the REIT, see "Properties of the REIT".

-Appointment of CFO
+Appointment of Executive Officers